 Republicans won every major race in Florida on Election Day.
 But why did Democrats fare so poorly?
-WUSF talks with Susan MacManus, a professor emerita at the University of South Florida, about why the party got trounced at the polls.
+WUSF talks with Susan MacManus, a political analyst and professor emerita at the University of South Florida, about why the party got trounced at the polls.

 WUSF: I’d like to get your first impressions of what happened during the election and how it affects Florida in general.